 When kids are home for extended periods of time, parents may be interested in finding creative ways to educate their little ones at home.
 Sure, it’s not a classroom environment, but the learning doesn’t begin in the classroom — it’s more like an addendum to everything else that kids experience during their explorations.

 What’s the best way to unleash your child’s imagination and teach them new things through basic concepts like household chores and playtime?
 There are countless modalities and solutions that can change the way you approach teaching.
 At least some of these types of activities have the added advantage of distracting the kids so that they remain occupied while you’re busy handling your other responsibilities.
 Other activities rely on parental involvement.
 In all cases, all they need is some comfortable clothing — think loose-fitting T-shirts and kids’ leggings.
-Here are some suggestions.
+Here are our favorite fun, educational, activities for kids.

 Maybe you spend quality time at the library for weekly storytime sessions.
 If it’s not possible to do that at the moment, another option is to create your own version of the classic children’s event in the comfort of your own home.
 Instead of simply sitting down and reading, however, put a more educational spin on the project.
 Set up a space that’s devoted strictly to reading with your child, ideally in a room where there’s plenty of space to move.